 Pending Duke Energy Indiana cases of note include its:

-- Trackers approved under its approved 6-year infrastructure plan (IURC Cause No. 45647)
+- Trackers under its approved 6-year infrastructure plan (IURC Cause No. 45647)

-In the most recent IURC survey of residential electric bills, Duke Energy's average bill ranked sixth-highest among the electric utilities the IURC regulates.
+In the most recent IURC survey of residential electric bills, Duke Energy's average bill ranked fifth-highest among the electric utilities the IURC regulates.

 Base Rates

-Current base rates for Duke Energy Indiana received IURC approval in June 2020 (Cause No. 45253).
-Prior to the case, base rates made up about 60% of a typical Duke Energy residential bill.
-As of September 2023, base rates comprise approximately 99.7% of a monthly residential bill for 1,000 kWh.
+Previous base rates for Duke Energy Indiana received IURC approval in June 2020 (Cause No. 45253).
+Prior to the case, base rates made up about 60% of a typical Duke Energy residential bill, with trackers accounting for the rest.

-The utility's previous base rates were approved in 2004.
+The utility's prior base rates were approved in 2004.

 Trackers